hcitang/hci-reading-group/index.md

 ## Previous Papers

+* Feb 16 - reading week

+* Feb 9 - Ellie - John Vilk and Naomi T. Fitter.
+2020.
+Comedians in Cafes Getting Data: Evaluating Timing and Adaptivity in Real-World Robot Comedy Performance.
+In Proceedings of the 2020 ACM/IEEE International Conference on Human-Robot Interaction (HRI '20).
+Association for Computing Machinery, New York, NY, USA, 223–231.
+DOI:https://doi.org/10.1145/3319502.3374780

 * Feb 2 - Samridhi - Terrell Glenn, Ananya Ipsita, Caleb Carithers, Kylie Peppler, and Karthik Ramani.
 2020.
 StoryMakAR: Bringing Stories to Life With An Augmented Reality & Physical Prototyping Toolkit for Youth.
 Proceedings of the 2020 CHI Conference on Human Factors in Computing Systems.
 Association for Computing Machinery, New York, NY, USA, 1–14.
 DOI:https://doi.org/10.1145/3313831.3376790